Marosko123/cryptography/README.md

 ```
 ZKGRA/
 ├── cvicenie1/    # Laboratory Work No. 1 - Stream and Block Coding
-├── cvicenie2/    # Laboratory Work No. 2 - (In Progress)
+├── cvicenie2/    # Laboratory Work No. 3 - Done
 └── README.md     # This file
 ```